 Ecosystem ecology and global change

-Christine is an ecosystem ecologist who asks questions about tropical ecosystems on a changing planet.
+Professor O’Connell is an ecosystem ecologist who asks questions about tropical ecosystems on a changing planet.
 Broadly, her research focuses on the impacts of global change on tropical belowground nutrient cycling.
 She is currently investigating how climate-connected events like severe droughts or hurricane disturbance influence soil greenhouse gas emissions in a Puerto Rican wet tropical forest.
 She has also done research on the impacts of agricultural production on Amazonian landscapes, using a combination of statistical modeling and field work in Mato Grosso, Brazil.
-Christine relishes working with students in the classroom and, over summers, out in the forest.
+She relishes working with students in the classroom and, over summers, out in the forest.

-O’Connell conducted postdoctoral research at the University of California, Berkeley.
+Professor O’Connell conducted postdoctoral research at the University of California, Berkeley.

 - BS in Earth Systems, Stanford University, 2008

 - PhD in Ecology, Evolution and Behavior, University of MN-Twin Cities, 2015